AI Agent Evaluation: Reliable, Compliant & Scalable AI Agents

 The promise is clear.
 AI agents reduce manual effort, accelerate decision-making, and create adaptive digital experiences.
 Unlike traditional chatbots or RPA, they can reason, invoke tools, and act across workflows.
 Because they are probabilistic systems, outputs vary with context, prompts, and models.
 That flexibility makes them powerful and unpredictable.

 This unpredictability is why a structured AI agent evaluation framework is now critical.
 Without it, enterprises risk deploying agents that hallucinate, misuse tools, expose sensitive data, or fail in mission-critical workflows.
-An Accenture survey found that 77% of executives view trust, rather than adoption, as the primary barrier to scaling AI.
+Accenture survey found that 77% of executives view trust, rather than adoption, as the primary barrier to scaling AI.

 For IT leaders, the key question is no longer “Can we deploy AI agents?”
 The real question is: